 2. Sift flour and set aside.

 2. You will need a very large bowl to make this recipe.
-Into it using a large sturdy spoon mix eggs, milk, vanilla, oil, sugar, and salt.
+Into it using a large sturdy spoon mix eggs, milk, vanilla or anise, oil, sugar, and salt.

 3. Mix in baking powder two tablespoons at a time.
 Make sure that it is fully incorporated before adding the next two.